-The Experience Optimisation dashboard also suggests tests on pages so conversion and engagement are maximised.
+Sitecore also suggests tests on pages so conversion and engagement are maximised.

 - Item association: Campaigns assigned to specific pages

 Goals measure the effectiveness of actions throughout the user journey.
-Goals are created in the Marketing Control Panel and assigned Engagement Value Points (EVP), that are tracked in Sitecore Analytics.
+They are created in the Marketing Control Panel and assigned with Engagement Value Points (EVP), that are tracked in Sitecore Analytics.

 Marketing automation is an integrated system available from the main dashboard.
 Marketers can easily create automation campaigns to deliver real-time, automated responses triggered by actions visitors complete during user journeys.
+For example: